Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Introduction

 The rest of this paper is organized as follows.
 Section \ref{Sec:Modeling} introduces the modeling process, and Section \ref{Sec:Formulation} presents the set function optimization formulation.
 Analysis on noncooperative formation and investigation on cooperative formation are presented in Section \ref{Sec:Pre-fixed} and Section \ref{Sec:Re-designed}, respectively.
-Section \ref{Sec:Results} demonstrates the numerical solutions of the optimal formation problem, and Section \ref{Sec:Simulation} presents the results of nonlinear traffic simulation.
-We conclude the paper in Section \ref{Sec:Conclusion}.
+Section \ref{Sec:Results} demonstrates the numerical solutions of the optimal formation problem.
+Section \ref{Sec:Simulation} presents the results of nonlinear traffic simulation.
+We conclude the paper with extensive discussions in Section \ref{Sec:Conclusion}.